RylanYancey/DomainWarpingBehavior/Octaves.md

 You can see the stark difference between these octave levels.
 The higher the octave, the more stronger this "Detail" effect becomes.
 There is a diminishing returns, however.\
 15 Octaves:\
 <img src="https://github.com/RylanYancey/DomainWarpingBehavior/blob/main/images/15octaves.png" width="300" height="300">

+# Pitfall of Octaves

+As Octaves increases, the distribution of values goes toward the center of the range.
+For example, if your range is 0-255, and you have 1 octave, your distribution will be uniform.
+If your range is 0-255, and you have 10 octaves, a majority of your values will be around 127.5.
+You can see this in the images, since the image of 15 octaves is mostly gray, while the one with 1 octave is mostly black and white.